eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins-what-info-you-give-away.md

 ---
 layout: post
 title: "Social logins: what info you give away!"
-subtitle: An interactive look at what you give away when you sign up to a website or an app using Facebook or Google
+subtitle: An interactive look at exactly what personal details you share with a website or an app when you sign up using Facebook or Google
 share-img: "http://eusebius.tech/img/blog/2017/social-logins-shareable.png"
 js:
   - "/js/funcs/specialName.min.js"
   - "/js/blog/2017/social-logins.min.js"
 ---

-**Try out the two social login demos below!** They're powered by client-side JavaScript (more on this below), which means the information you will see will **not** be stored by or on Eusebius.Tech.
+**Try out the two social login demos below!** They're powered by client-side JavaScript (more on this below), which means the information you will see will *not* be handled by a Eusebius.Tech server and therefore **never stored here**.

 The scenario: You go to sign up to a website and they ask you to create an account using an email and a password.
 If you make up a new password then you will most likely forget it, and if you reuse an old one then it's a security risk.
 Luckily, this website offers logging in with social networks like Facebook and Google.